What is the Best Time to Sleep?

 Pattern# 3 – Recover Sleep Loss during the Days or Weekends

 It is a simple mathematics idea to make another sleep time during the day or on weekends for making up sleep loss or sleep deprivation.
 For example, you sleep five hours at night during weekdays and try to sleep on the weekend for compensation.

 This idea may be workable for some people.
 However, the studies revealed that being active at night and sleep during the day could be harmful to your health, especially when you have an inconsistent work shift, according to the study by Dr. Eva Schernhammer.

-Though longer sleep during weekends can benefit on the recovery of the sleep loss, we truly cannot make up for it hour by hour, according to Dr. Cathy Goldstein.
+Though longer sleep during weekends can benefit from the recovery of the sleep loss, we truly cannot make up for it hour by hour, according to Dr. Cathy Goldstein.
 Sleep too much in a day can cause a headache.
 Similar to sleep deprivation, frequent long sleep can cause health problems such as diabetes, obesity, high blood pressure, and heart disease.
 A midday sleep may be a better option than a marathon sleep.

 Pattern# 4 – Polyphasic Sleep

 Most people are monophasic sleepers, which have a sleep schedule in one long period of sleep over 24 hours.
 Polyphasic sleep is a short sleep pattern during the 24 hours.
 One popular polyphasic sleep is the Uberman Sleep schedule.
 It suggests a 20-minute nap every four hours throughout a day.
 The total of 6 naps in a day equal to 2 sleep hours.
 The more comfortable schedule is an 8 nap every 3 hours, equals 2.4 sleep hours.

 The polyphasic sleep is commonly known as segmented sleep and divided sleep.
 A number of adults are practicing polyphasic sleep, according to the testimonial in the Polyphasic Society website.
 It was testified that they do not have a serious health issue.